Uncertainty Quantification (UQ)#

 iterations

-specifies the number of MCMC step to take.
-Since the position is stepin Markov chain only depends on step
+specifies the number of MCMC steps to take.
+Since the position of stepin Markov chain only depends on step

 , it is possible to break up the MCMC run into smaller batches, with the note that the initial positions of the current run needs to be set to the last positions of the previous run.